schnatterer/docker-aliases/README.md

 Create aliases, implement change, diff with previous aliases.
 Once the implemented approach is proven, a lot of refactoring should be done.
 This time using TDD, validating against the golden master.

+### Potential new features / ideas / TODOs

+* How to properly handle parameter conflicts?
+  * For short params there is no conflict resolution.
+  * In conflicts with subcommands the params could take precedence.
+But make all maybe 100 aliases of a subcommand longer because of one param alias?
+* provide CLI option for overriding (e.g. for podman) and use throughout app
+* predefinedAbbrevCmds - use the same abbrevs also in nested commands, i.e. svc for docker services and docker stack services